 Our unique teen lodge housing offers students ages 13-18 the opportunity to connect with other musicians from across North America and beyond.
 Guided by a trained team of counselors to ensure your child’s safety and well-being, all CCMI students will participate in the teen lodge and therefore get to experience the beauty and joy of Colorado together.
-Two students will room together in a 2 bed, 1 bathroom suite.
-Hiking, swimming, campfires, and movie nights are just some of the activities they will get to enjoy together in addition to fabulous concerts.
+Each student will have their own bed and share a room with other teen lodge participants.
+Hiking, swimming, campfires, movie nights, and a ski lift ride to the top the mountain are just some of the activities they will get to enjoy together.

 Teen Lodge Guidelines & Information